aims-umich/Variational-Neural-Networks-MC2025/README.md

 assign probability distributions to parameters, allowing predictions to be sampled and uncertainty quantified.
-This study leverages previous progress in the development of VNNs and extends their abilities to predict the neutron distribution in the HOLOS-Quad 22MWt high-temperature gas-cooled microreactor using the angles of the 8 cylindrical control drums.</div>
+This study leverages previous progress in the development of VNNs and extends their abilities to predict the neutron distribution in the HOLOS-Quad 22MWt high-temperature gas-cooled microreactor using the angles of the 8 cylindrical control drums.

 Further, we introduce the development and deployment of variational recurrent neural networks (VRNN) as a promising path towards integrating sensor data into AI/ML models for time-series